Indonesia–Netherlands relations: Economy and trade

 The Netherlands is one of Indonesia's most important trade partners in Europe.
 Trade between the two countries between January and September 2012 reached US$3.314 billion, while efforts are currently underway to further boost that figure.
 The Port of Rotterdam and Schiphol Airport have been the main entry points for Indonesian products into the European Union.
 Similarly, Dutch companies have seen Indonesia as their gateway to the larger ASEAN market, which is home to more than 500 million people.

 Development assistance

 For over 25 years, from 1966 to 1992, development assistance was provided by the Netherlands to Indonesia within the arrangements of the Inter-Governmental Group on Indonesia (IGGI).
-IGGI had been established in the late 1960s to help coordinate the flow of foreign aid to Indonesia and was convened and chaired by the Dutch government for over two decades throughout the 1970s and 1980s.
+IGGI had been established in the late 1960s to help coordinate the flow of foreign aid to Indonesia, and was convened and chaired by the Dutch government for over two decades throughout the 1970s and 1980s.
 However, in the early 1990s, the then-Minister for Development Cooperation in the Netherlands, Jan Pronk, became increasingly critical of domestic policy in Indonesia.
 In response, in early 1992, the Indonesian government indicated that it no longer wished to participate in the annual IGGI meetings in The Hague and preferred that a new donor consultative group, the Consultative Group on Indonesia (CGI), be established and be chaired by the World Bank.
-Initially, the Netherlands was not invited to attend CGI meetings.
-Later, the Netherlands became a member of the group.